 I’m not saying that we at Marriage Helper are the end all, be all (although, I’m not going to lie, I do think we are the best at what we do).
 I am saying that every person on our team that works with marriages knows how to fight to save a marriage.
 Every person on our team that is married has fought to save their marriage at one time or another.
 We have been where you are.
 We know how it feels.
 We understand what works.

 You can’t do this alone.
 Just like a soldier does not go into battle without the best tools available, neither should you go into the battle of trying to save your marriage alone.

 I’d love to have you in our Save My Marriage course.
 It’s completely online, and we walk you though 10 sessions of “if anything works, this will”, what to do and how to do it.
-You also get 10 weekly group coaching calls with our marriage help expert team, and you’ll be a part of an amazing secret Facebook community (the most anonymous group available for your privacy).
+You will be part of an amazing secret Facebook community (the most anonymous group available for your privacy).
 There’s tons of other bonuses, but you can read about them by clicking here.

 2. Get the warrior mindset

 If you are going to fight in a war, then you have to change your mindset.
 You have to be a warrior.
 Warriors can’t get distracted – it could cost them their lives.
 They are laser-focused on the end goal, the main mission – to win the war.
 Nothing else matters to them.

 How does this apply to your life?
 Think of your daily life.
 How many times do you get distracted by the little things?
 How many times do you allow yourself to become upset over things that are not going to help you win the war on saving your marriage?
 How many times do you let self-talk inhibit your success?

 If you constantly tell yourself that you aren’t good enough, then you will get off track.
 If you allow yourself to be drawn into following your spouse’s behaviors and actions on Facebook (only to see your spouse and the affair partner together…) then you will get upset, and it will take away your laser-focus.